paulgear/charm-unattended/README.md

 By default unattended turns on AUTOMATIC REBOOTS when unattended-upgrades indicates they are needed.
 If you do not want this, set reboot-time to 'none' or a fixed time.

+Set remove-unused to false if you do not want unused apt packages to be removed.

 # License

     This program is free software: you can redistribute it and/or modify